dev-luckymhz/product-manager-nodejs-backend-api-typescript/readMe.md

 This project is licensed under the MIT License.
 You can find the license information in the LICENSE file.

 ## Credits
-The project was created by Zo ambinintsoa and is based on the canvas-sketch library developed by Matt DesLauriers.
+The project was created by Zo ambinintsoa.

 <p align="center">